Skip to Content

 Wrongful Death Attorney in Scranton

-A wrongful death occurs when someone causes the unlawful death of another because of negligence, carelessness, or recklessness.
-Even if the incident was accidental, courts look at whether the responsible person failed to provide a reasonable level of care or caution; if so, the tragedy could have been prevented.
+A wrongful death occurs when someone causes the death of another through negligence, carelessness, or recklessness.
+Even if the incident was accidental, courts examine whether the responsible party failed to provide a reasonable level of care.
+If they did, the tragedy may give rise to a legal claim.

-These examples reflect some of the most common situations we handle.
-Any incident where another person or a professional failed to provide proper care, leading to a fatality, could provide grounds for a wrongful death claim.
-A lawyer can review your specific situation and help you determine if you may have a valid case.
+These examples reflect the most common situations we handle, but any incident where a person or professional failed to provide proper care and that failure caused a fatality could support a wrongful death claim.
+We can review your specific situation and help you understand whether you have a valid case.

-If you have lost a loved one due to negligence, call a dedicated wrongful death attorney in Scranton immediately.
-With over 30 years of legal experience, we offer free consultations and 24/7 availability.
+If you have lost a loved one due to negligence, call our wrongful death attorneys in Scranton right away.
+We offer free consultations, 24/7 availability, and over 30 years of legal experience.
 Call Rogan Law at (570) 906-8532 or reach out online now.

-• The Wrongful Death Act (Compensating the Family): This action is designed to compensate the deceased person's closest surviving family members (spouse, children, or parents) for the losses they have personally suffered due to the death.
+• The Wrongful Death Act (Compensating the Family): This action compensates the deceased’s closest surviving family members (spouse, children, or parents) for the losses they personally suffered, including lost financial support, household services, and loss of companionship and consortium.

-• The Survival Act (Compensating the Estate): This action is brought on behalf of the deceased person's estate and allows the estate to recover the damages the deceased would have been entitled to claim had they lived.
+• The Survival Act (Compensating the Estate): This action is brought on behalf of the deceased’s estate and recovers the damages the deceased would have been entitled to claim had they lived, including medical expenses, lost earning capacity, and the physical pain and emotional distress the deceased endured between injury and death.

 The Statute of Limitations